-This course addresses how Internet and Web-based applications have transformed the way businesses, organizations, and people communicate.
-With this transformation came new risks, threats, and vulnerabilities for Web-based applications and the people who use them.
+This course will focus on how internet and web-based applications have transformed the way businesses, organizations, and people communicate.
+With this transformation comes new risks, threats, and vulnerabilities for web-based applications and the people who use them.
 This course presents security strategies to mitigate the risk associated with Web applications and social networking.
+(3 credits)

 - ENG 101: English Composition 1